sadegh-rizi/OT-detection/README.md

 3. Aldag, P. et al. Dynamic interplay between target search and recognition for a Type I CRISPR-Cas system.
 Nat Commun 14, 3654 (2023).

 ## Discussion
 In vitro methods detect lots of off-target events and can have great sensitivity.
 However, the number of off-targets found by these methods is too great, many of which can not be validated by cell-based/in-vivo methods.
-In addition, due to abundance of detected off-targets, they seem to be distributed all around the genome without any discernible pattern.
+In addition, due to the abundance of detected off-targets, they seem to be distributed all around the genome without any discernible pattern.

 Cell-based methods have a much lower false positive rate.
 Nevertheless, their miss rate(FNR) is higher, and might miss some bonafide off-target events.

 Drawing insights from the distribution of off-target events and existing studies on CRISPR target search mechanism, we propose the following hypothesis:
  CRISPR has two modes of 3D and 1D search.
 During 3D search, Cascade collides non-specifically with DNA.
 Subsequently, it interrogates PAMs by lateral diffusion.
 Upon locating a PAM, complementarity is assessed.
 If sufficient complementarity is present and a stable R-loop is formed, The target will be cleaved.
-Otherwise, Cascade either diffuses laterally to search for another PAM or it dissociates from DNA to start another round of 3D search.
+Otherwise, Cascade either diffuses laterally to search for another adjacent PAM or it dissociates from DNA to start another round of 3D search.
 A prediction of this hypothesis is that Cascade spends more time in PAM-dense regions and off-target events occur more frequently in these places.